Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Discussion

 Table~\ref{tab:totalSeg} illustrates the effectiveness of the proposed method on a public dataset TotalSegmentator, where the pseudo labels are directly derived from strong labels without incurring any manual annotation time.
 Considering both Table~\ref{tab:ex1} and Table~\ref{tab:totalSeg}, the former addresses label-agnostic datasets, showing the competitiveness of our model through efficient labeling and pseudo label generation.
 The latter deals with datasets containing strong labels, revealing the rationality of converting them into pseudo labels to enhance model performance without incurring additional annotation time.
-The qualitative results in Figures~\ref{fig:s4_2}-~\ref{fig:s4_3_ts} align with the quantitative findings in Tables~\ref{tab:ex1}-~\ref{tab:totalSeg}.
-Although pseudo labels do not explicitly delineate the boundaries of the aorta, this avoids ambiguity in boundary delineation.
-Their 'generality' preserves the topological morphology of the aorta, eliminating false positives in the results.